jcrugzz/changes-stream/README.md

   since: 0, // update sequence to start from, 'now' will start it from latest
   heartbeat: 30 * 1000, // how often we want couchdb to send us a heartbeat message
   style: 'main_only', // specifies how many revisions returned all_docs would return leaf revs
-  include_docs: false // whether or not we want to return the full document as a property }
+  include_docs: false, // whether or not we want to return the full document as a property
+  query_params: {} // custom arbitrary params to send in request e.g. { hello: 'world' }
+}
 ```